-Scale of dragon, tooth of wolf,

-Witches' mummy, maw and gulf

-Of the ravin'd salt-sea shark,

-Root of hemlock digg'd i' the dark,

-Liver of blaspheming Jew,

-Gall of goat, and slips of yew

-Silver'd in the moon's eclipse,

-Nose of Turk and Tartar's lips,

-Finger of birth-strangled babe

-Ditch-deliver'd by a drab,

-Make the gruel thick and slab:

-Add thereto a tiger's chaudron,

-For the ingredients of our cauldron.
+Scale of dragon, tooth of wolf, Witch's mummy, maw and gulf Of the ravin'd salt-sea shark, Root of hemlock digg'd i' th' dark, Liver of blaspheming Jew, Gall of goat, and slips of yew Sliver'd in the moon's eclipse, Nose of Turk, and Tartar's lips, Finger of birth-strangled babe Ditch-deliver'd by a drab, Make the gruel thick and slab: Add thereto a tiger's chaudron, For th' ingredients of our cauldron.

-Double, double toil and trouble; Fire burn and cauldron bubble.
+Double, double, toil and trouble; Fire, burn; and cauldron, bubble.

-Cool it with a baboon's blood, Then the charm is firm and good.
+SECOND WITCH.
+Cool it with a baboon's blood.
+Then the charm is firm and good.